StevensND/ghidra-port-mods-guide/Cheat to .pchtxt/readme.md

 040E0000 02B0AFCC 176D734F
  ```

-We have replaced 080E0000 by 040E0000 and divided our Address in 2: `02B0AFC8` and `02B0AFCC`.
+We have replaced 080E0000 by 040E0000 and divided our Address in 2: `02B0AFC8` (main address: this is the original address in `080E0000 02B0AFC8 176D734F F9400008`) and `02B0AFCC` (second address).
 The way we get `02B0AFCC` is by adding 4 to 02B0AFC8 (to do this use the Windows calculator in Programmer Mode and make sure to select Hex).
 So ... `02B0AFC8 + 4` = `02B0AFCC`

 ![Screenshot](https://i.gyazo.com/c937db3bbfbc61a5e556fa734111da76.png)